Watch Your Mouth

 In our culture, most childbirth education is completely appropriate and necessary.
 Especially considering the maze of policies and procedures to weed through, since most women have babies in hospitals.

+The focus of birth and pregnancy education should serve to un-teach, the generations of negative beliefs and anecdotes that has been engrained within them.
 And as birth workers, we need to watch what we say.
 We have the power in the words we choose to use, to help women rediscover the truth.

 What is that truth?